Local Colombia Experts

 The trip.me way of travel

-Though there are still areas of Colombia that aren't recommended for tours, much of the country is now opening up for exploration, meaning the well-worn tourist routes of old are becoming increasingly intricate.
+The profound sense of optimism among the locals is contagious.
+While there are still areas of Colombia that aren't recommended for tours, there is so much of the country open for exploration that the favorite tourist routes have become increasingly refined.

-Nearby to Cartagena is Santa Marta, a coastal town that, twinned with neighboring fishing village Taganga, will delight travelers seeking a taste of Colombia's legendary nightlife.
+From there, a Colombia honeymoon may explore nearby Santa Marta, a coastal town alongside neighboring fishing village Taganga, the perfect location for a taste of Colombia's legendary nightlife.
 Further down the picturesque Caribbean coastline is Tayrona National Park - a haven of beaches, jungles and mountain views.

 Owing to the lack of international influence in many areas of Colombia over the years, the culture of the country remains strongly intact (and fiercely guarded) throughout the various departments of the country.